-2017/18 also saw the delivery of four new fire engines as a result of a collaborative procurement process by the three Thames Valley fire and rescue services.
+2018/19 saw the delivery of three new fire engines as a result of a collaborative procurement process by the three Thames Valley fire and rescue services.
 These new fire engines were procured with crew efficiency, comfort and partnership working in mind.
 The standardised storage areas on the fire engines make equipment more easily and quickly accessible on arrival at an incident, thus, facilitating cross-border working and interoperability between the three services.